crutcher/tapestry/README.md

 # Tensor Tapestry Compiler Suite

+See the full [Tapestry Documentation](docs/README.md) for detailed information.

 **Tapestry** is an experimental tensor expression optimizing compiler suite.

 It exists to make it easy to optimize applications (such as AI) to maximally exploit both datacenters full of GPUs, and integrated FPGA stacks.

-See the [Tapestry Documentation](docs/README.md) for more information.

 The goal of **Tapestry** is to provide an ecosystem for a high-performance stochastic pareto-front optimizer for distributed tensor expressions, targeting optimizations which are permitted to search